rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 # Description

-This workflow will get the top remediations from InsightVM, and create a BMC Remedy ITSM Incident for each remediation.
+This workflow will get the top remediations from InsightVM and create a BMC Remedy ITSM Incident for each one.
 The Incident will have details on the affected endpoints as well as the fix and risk score.

 # Key Features